NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: Introduction

-GPUs and FPGAs are devices with parallel processing capabilities that can be used with CPUs for accelerating paralellisable algorithms.
-GPUs are specialised electronic circuits with a flexible architecture designed for parallel processing of graphics and video rendering and accelerating some types of AI algorithms \cite{Intel2020b}.
-FPGAs are integrated circuits composed of built-in interconnected hardware blocks that can be freely reprogrammable after manufacturing \cite{Intel2020}.
-Unlike GPUs with a well-defined architecture, FPGAs are flexible devices that enable the user to describe new hardware architectures, including brain-like, neuromorphic architectures.
+Machado et al. proposed the \acrfull*{hsmd} algorithm \cite{Machado2021} that has proven to be very sensitive to object motion events as a direct consequence of using an \acrfull*{snn} to emulate the basic functionality observed in \acrfull*{oms-gc} (see Figure~\ref{fig:hsmd}).
+The \gls*{snn} utilised is composed of 3 layers of neurons interconnected on a 1:1 synaptic connectivity. \glspl*{cpu} which are suitable for sequential operations are not optimised for running massively parallel \glspl*{snn} architectures.
+Unlike \glspl*{cpu} that are not optimised for parallel tasks, and \acrfullpl*{gpu} and \acrfullpl*{fpga} are parallel processing devices for accelerating paralellisable algorithms. \glspl*{gpu} are specialised electronic circuits with a flexible architecture designed for parallel processing of graphics, video rendering, and accelerating some types of \gls*{ai} algorithms \cite{ferreira2011,ferreira2012,ferreira2013,Intel2020b}, while \glspl*{fpga} are \glspl*{ic} composed of built-in interconnected hardware blocks that can be freely reprogrammable after manufacturing \cite{Intel2020}.
+Despite the fact that both \glspl*{gpu} and \glspl*{fpga} are suitable for parallel applications, \glspl*{gpu} have a well-defined architecture, whereas \glspl*{fpga} are flexible devices that allow users to describe new hardware architectures, such as brain-like and neuromorphic architectures \cite{duarte2015}.
+Nevertheless, \glspl*{gpu} have also proven to be suitable to implement \gls*{snn} architectures \cite{knight2018}.
+In this work, a \gls*{fpga} device was used to accelerate a customised 3-layer \gls*{snn}.